 - Another innovative idea is to create a filing “board” which consists of a sheet of wood covered with sandpaper.
 You teach your dog a paw target behavior and then apply that behavior to the board, so the dog effectively is filing down his own nails as he paws the board.

-- Nail trim mats are basically door mats with a rough surface that files the dog’s nails each time he or she walks on the mat.
+- Nail trim mats are basically door mats with a rough surface that files the dog’s nails each time he walks on the mat.

 While these ideas can be helpful, a preferable option is to be able to trim your dog’s nails whenever you need to.
 An effective plan is to do away with your nail clippers all together and switch to a nail grinder.
-Don’t be intimidated by the word– there are many benefits to using a grinder.
-If you have larger dogs, clipping their nails is more difficult due to the size and the nails often splinter and leave jagged edges.
+There are many benefits to using a grinder.
+If you have larger dogs like I do, clipping their nails is more difficult due to the size and the nails often splinter and leave jagged edges.
 Properly used, a grinder can make the nails smoother and less likely to catch on items.
 It’s also effective for dogs that have simply developed such a strong conditioned fear of the clippers that trying to desensitize them to it will be frustrating for both of you.
 You can get a grinder at most pet supply stores and even some hardware stores carry models appropriate for use with pet nails.

 The next step is to develop a plan of action.
 Be aware going in that this is a long process and you need to work with your dog’s level of comfort and stress.
 A good way to go about tracking your progress is to make a chart that you keep handy —maybe on your refrigerator door with a magnet.
 Alternatively, you could use a white board, or even just a document that you keep handy on a computer, tablet or smart phone.